Scholarships, Prizes and Awards

-Students registered in fewer than 4 courses and fewer than 12 credit hours in each of the fall and winter terms may be eligible for a awards.
+Students who have completed fewer than 24 credit hours in the previous assessment year may be eligible for awards.
 UNB Fredericton students are encourages to contact UNB's College of Extended Learning and UNB Saint John students are encouraged to contact Student Services for scholarship applications.

 Prizes and Awards

 Prizes are awarded for specific academic achievement based on the recommendation from the appropriate department or faculty.
 Prizes restricted to Fredericton campus students are awarded by the Undergraduate Awards Office.
 Prizes restricted to Saint John campus students are awarded by the Registrar's Office.